Edited by: Keri Stooksbury

 12. Wrigley Field

-For any sports fan, a trip to Chicago means a trip to Wrigley Field, the home to the Chicago Cubs Major League Baseball (MLB) team.
+For any sports fan, a trip to Chicago means a trip to Wrigley Field, the home of the Chicago Cubs Major League Baseball (MLB) team.

 This old school park was built in 1914 and is just as charming today as it was thanks to its ivy-covered brick wall and its iconic red marquee sign over the main entrance.
 Located on the North Side of Chicago, “The Friendly Confines” of Wrigley Field is a great place to spend a summer evening watching a game.